 - You are welcome to contact your child’s tutor or subject teacher to ask for advice.

-- You are welcome to contact our Lead Practitioner, Bromwyn Kineavy, for advice.
+- You are welcome to contact our SENDCO and Lead Practitioner, Jenny Jermain, for advice.

 - You may have the opportunity to meet with other professionals involved in supporting your child.